Carlos-EGD/Carlos-EGD.github.io/work_experience.md

 - Created harness schematics, models, and drawings for the manufacturing of new electric and combustion tractors.
 - Conducted circuit analyses and simulations to validate safety features comply with industry standards.
 - Executed mechanical bracket designs to securely retain electrical components and optimize space.
-- Contributed to over $110K in cost savings though supplier renegotiations and design improvements.
+- Contributed to over $110K in cost savings through supplier renegotiations and design improvements.
 - Supported the back-end development of internal applications, enhancing overall efficiency using Python and VBA.

   **2025** — Top Performer (1<sup>st</sup> place) Award, FY2025 (Q3)